opencasestudies/ocs-bp-RTC-analysis/README.md

-Ask students to remove one or more of the demographic variables with high VIF values from the Lott-like panel data and perform the panel linear regression analysis again, as well as cacluate the VIF values.
+Ask students to remove one or more of the demographic variables with high VIF values from the Lott-like panel data and perform the panel linear regression analysis again, as well as actuate the VIF values.

 Ask the students to discuss how this possibly changed the results.